Skip to main content

 Fully Licensed Facility

 At Jintara, excursions are usually on Saturdays and are typically full day outings.
 Each excursion generally includes a proper restaurant meal, and sometimes a simple coffee stop.
 Staff choose low to medium stimulus options so the day feels steady, not overwhelming.
 This is not about big thrills.
-It is about practising everyday life with support, then coming back to the centre with real-world confidence that supports your ongoing therapy.
+It is about practising everyday life with support so the ongoing therapy you continue back at the centre has more to work with.

 If you do not feel ready, you are not shamed for it.
 Readiness is checked on the day.
 If you skip, you stay at the centre with staff care and routine.
 The aim is safety first, then small wins.